 This building wasn’t the acting High School for very long, in fact, it served most of its life as an elementary school.
 In 1940, part of the current High School building was built, and the former High School was converted into the new Wyomissing Elementary School.
 By 1984 this Wyomissing Elementary School building was abandoned and razed.

 Wyomissing’s athletic identity can be broken into three distinct eras.
-During the 16 year tenure at the old Wyomissing High building, sports teams were referred to as the Sunsets.
-After the current high school building was completed in 1940 and until Wyomissing’s merger with West Reading High School in 1969, the sports teams were known as the Wyomissing Warriors.
+During the 16 year tenure at the old Wyomissing High building and into the new, sports teams were referred to as the Sunsets.
+Starting in 1955 and until Wyomissing’s merger with West Reading High School in 1969, the sports teams were known as the Wyomissing Warriors.
 Since 1969 Wyomissing has been the Spartans.
 The school colors remained blue and white since the 1924.

 A New Era for Wyomissing High School

 Construction on the new Wyomissing High School building began in October of 1938 and was completed December 1939.
 The building was located along Cambridge and Evans Avenues, and was state of the art for its time.
 The grounds provided a spacious athletic field, pavilion and tennis courts.
 Surrounding the building were fields, as Wyomissing was not nearly as developed as it is today.

 The floor plan of the new building itself was an important improvement over the old Wyo High.
 It was built with two wings and a central school section which included the office, classrooms and library.
 Each wing was a complete unit.
 This arrangement was practical on school entertainment nights when either the auditorium or gymnasium may be isolated for use from the rest of the building.